LIONSGATE UK TAX STRATEGY

 The UK Group focuses on ensuring compliance with indirect, direct, and payroll taxes to minimise any risk of penalties arising from failure to timely and accurately file and remit such taxes.
 The UK Group provides relevant information to the Group tax department who, along with the respective SAOs of the UK Group companies, manages the corporate tax compliance.

 The Group tax department consults external advisors regarding the tax implications of a potential transaction or other aspects of the business when necessary.
-Typically this occurs where the Group does not have sufficient in-house expertise, the transaction is of a new type to the Group, or is of significant scale, or where recent or pending tax law is involved.
-Tax planning advisors are also consulted with respect to non-transactional items, e.g. effects of legislative/regulatory changes, such as the recent Making Tax Digital and IR35 Off-payroll working initiatives, and cross-border arrangements (DAC6).
+Typically, this occurs where the Group does not have sufficient in-house expertise, the transaction is of a new type to the Group, or is of significant scale, or where recent or pending tax law is involved.
+Tax planning advisors are also consulted with respect to non-transactional items, e.g. effects of legislative/regulatory changes, such as the recent Making Tax Digital and IR35 Off-payroll working initiatives, cross-border arrangements (DAC6), and anti-hybrid mismatch disclosure rules.

 The strategy for the UK Group is approved by the Boards of the Companies, which are the main UK trading entities of the UK Group.